 The festival also offers a screenplay competition.
 To submit to the Vancouver International Women in Film Festival Screenplay Competition visit: https://filmfreeway.com/VIWIFFScreenplayCompetition

-All films submitted must have a women in at least three of the following eight key creative roles, one of which must be the Director: Writer, Producer, Director, Cinematographer, Editor, Composer, Lead Performer and Production Designer.
-Films completed after March 2017 are eligible.
+All films submitted must have a woman in at least three of the following eight key creative roles: Writer, Producer, Director, Cinematographer, Editor, Composer, Lead Performer and Production Designer.
+Films completed after March 2018 are eligible.

 Should the submitted film not adhere to this eligibility requirement or to the following rules and terms, WIFTV retains the right to disqualify said film and is under no obligation to contact the submitting party and/or refund the submission fee.